-Counselor for freshmen from California (Alameda, Contra Costa, Marin and San Francisco counties), Nevada, and domestic transfer students
+Counselor for first year students from California (Alameda, Contra Costa, Marin and San Francisco counties), Nevada, and all domestic transfer students

-Additional Responsibilities: Coordinates transfer student recruitment, assists with campus events, organizes off-campus events (receptions and interviews), manages college fair participation, manages admission market plan
+Additional Responsibilities: Coordinates transfer student recruitment and serves as Team Transfer leader, organizes off-campus events (receptions and interviews), serves as Housing Liaison, manages admission market plan.

 When I’m not on campus, I can probably be found: Eating at Kame, Community Plate or Red Hills Market (in Dundee); reading “People” magazine at the McMinnville public library; shopping at Mes Amies or Third Street Books; running in preparation for my first half marathon or taking a yoga class at 4 elements yoga studio.